$199.00

 Any questions please call us at 866-302-1998 (M- F 7:00 AM to 6:00 PM EST)

 Gut-Chek for lactose intolerance is the same version of the hydrogen/methane breath test used at leading medical centers and ordered routinely by thousands of doctors.
 It is simple to use, non-invasive and accurate.
 We will measure each sample for hydrogen and methane gases as well as perform a quality control measure of the CO2 levels.
-You can order this home test today for just $179.00 with free shipping and a no questions asked full refund policy if you are not completely satisfied.
+You can order this home test today for just $199.00 with free shipping.
+Click here to learn more about our return policy.

 Medical professionals agree that the hydrogen breath is the best option available to test for lactose intolerance.
 Gut-Chek gives you easy, at home access to this leading technology.